github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

 Second, any item can be on one of two shores.
 Let's call these the "left shore" and the "right shore".
 Define a class ``Shore`` containing ``"Left"`` and ``"Right"``.

-It would be helpful to express "the other shore".
+It would be helpful to express "the other shore" to model moving from one side of the river to the other.
 You can do this by defining a member predicate ``other`` in the class ``Shore`` such that ``"Left".other()`` returns ``"Right"`` and vice versa.

 .. container:: toggle